 - Conscious of and empathetic to those around them

 I’m contexting this discussion of empowerment in the dance studio within the realm of ballet, because I think it has been the dance genre in which students have historically been trained to be a little less empowered.
-Balanchine’s motto of, “Don’t think, just dance” comes to mind.
+Balanchine’s motto of, “Don’t think, just dance” comes to mind, as does the trope of the silent (usually female) ballerina, molded by the (usually male) director/choreographer.
 I see the tides changing, however, as contemporary ballet heroes like Misty Copeland, Wendy Whelan, and James Whiteside challenge historic notions of what it means to be a ballet dancer.
 I’m encouraged by this, and I want to contribute to the discussion by offering my own thoughts on how ballet (and all dance forms) can be taught in a way that leads to empowered dancers.

 I fell in love with ballet at an early age; in fact, I remember setting up my toy ironing board in the living room and using it as a makeshift barre to practice my plies and tendues as a five year old.
 When taught correctly, ballet can be an incredibly empowering, transformative discipline.
 Students can learn self-respect, persistence and perseverance, teamwork, coordination, expression, and the value of hard work.
 I want every dance student to experience that power of ballet training.

 Unfortunately, in many cases, students are not exposed to ballet in a way that leads to empowerment and transformation.
 To begin, lack of exposure to ballet in pop culture and on the competition circuit can make it less appealing for some students to begin with, so even getting them into a ballet class can be a challenge.